perzarys/perzarys.github.io/README.md

 Welcome to my small space on the internet!
 I do some things here.
 Not a lot though.
 Feel free to look around.

-I work in Geoinformatics (M.Sc.) and Remote Sensing.
-You might know me from some digital privacy communities, like CalyxOS, where I'm also active as community moderator.

 Things I've done on here so far:

 - CalyOS-related things